zentetsukenz/3ds-implementation/README.md

 This is an unofficial example of Omise 3-D Secure implementation using [Omise-PHP Library](https://github.com/omise/omise-php).

-## Setup
+## Installation

-This project use [Composer](https://getcomposer.org/) as a dependency manager.
+This project uses [Composer](https://getcomposer.org/) as a dependency manager.

-Composer can be installed via [Composer website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) as a standalone executable.

-Or via [asdf PHP](https://github.com/asdf-community/asdf-php), which also install Composer.
+It can be installed via [Composer website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) as a standalone executable, or via [asdf PHP](https://github.com/asdf-community/asdf-php) which will also install Composer.

 Please note that asdf PHP requires [asdf](https://asdf-vm.com/#/core-manage-asdf) to run as a plugin manager.

 ### Install dependencies

 Run `composer install` to install dependencies described in `composer.json`.

-There should be a vendor folder which contain `omise/omise-php` library.
+A new vendor folder containing `omise/omise-php` library will be created.

 ## Configuration